gonzalogarciajaubert/dynamic-themes/README.md

 ## Scripts

-After installation you can call the DyncamicThemes script **grails DynamicThemes**, which will copy several files into your project.
+After installation you can call the DyncamicThemes script **grails dynamic-themes**, which will copy several files into your project.

 `
-  grails DynamicThemes
+  grails dynamic-themes
 `

 This script will create a themes folder under web-app and copy to themes into it (default and default2).